-Example: Zero hires John on February 2, 2015.
-John resigns on March 27, 2015 (after 8 weeks of employment).
-John is rehired on June 1, 2015 (10 weeks after he resigned).
+Example: Zero hires John on February 2, 2022.
+John resigns on March 27, 2022 (after 8 weeks of employment).
+John is rehired on June 1, 2022 (10 weeks after he resigned).
 Zero uses the parity rule.
 Because John's period of employment was less than his break in service, Zero does not have to offer coverage to John until he completes three full calendar months of employment after his rehire.
 (Note that while the play or pay rules use a maximum waiting period of the first of the calendar month on or following three months of employment, the waiting period rules use a maximum waiting period of 90 days.)

-Q87: Are there special rules for employees of educational institutions?
+Q83: Are there special rules for employees of educational institutions?

-A87: Yes.
-If an employee of an educational institution (whether public or private, and from primary through university level) has a break in service because, for example, he or she has unpaid leave, it is summer break, or his or her employment terminates, and the employee returns to work or is rehired within 26 weeks, the employee must be treated as a continuing employee, and no new waiting period can be imposed when he or she returns to work.
-Coverage must resume by the first of the month on or following the date he or she returns to work.
+A83: Yes.
+If an employee of an educational institution (whether public or private, and from primary through university level) has a break in service because, for example, the employee has unpaid leave, it is summer break, or their employment terminates, and the employee returns to work or is rehired within 26 weeks, the employee must be treated as a continuing employee, and no new waiting period can be imposed when the employee returns to work.
+Coverage must resume by the first of the month on or following the date the employee returns to work.
 If the break in service is more than 26 weeks, the employee can be treated as a new employee, subject to a new waiting period.

 Example: Steve teaches full-time at Rose School.
-Steve does not work for Rose during summer break, which runs from May 27, 2015, through August 22, 2015.
-Steve's coverage must resume as of September 1, 2017, because his break in service was less than 26 weeks.
-Rose does not need to offer coverage to Steve during June, July, or August, since he worked less than 30 hours per week during those months and Rose has adopted the monthly measurement method.
+Steve does not work for Rose during summer break, which runs from May 27, 2022, through August 22, 2022.
+Steve's coverage must resume as of September 1, 2022, because the break in service was less than 26 weeks.
+Rose does not need to offer coverage to Steve during June, July, or August, since Steve worked less than 30 hours per week during those months and Rose has adopted the monthly measurement method.
 Rose does need to offer coverage to Steve from September through May.

 If the employer wishes, it may use a shorter measurement period for short-term employees.
-The employer may use a break period equal to the employee's original period of employment (but not less than four weeks) instead of 26 weeks as the break period if the employee has a break in service during his or her first 26 weeks of employment.
+The employer may use a break period equal to the employee's original period of employment (but not less than four weeks) instead of 26 weeks as the break period if the employee has a break in service during their first 26 weeks of employment.
 This is called the parity rule.

-Example: Rose hires Jill as an aide on September 14, 2015.
-Jill resigns on December 29, 2015 (after 15 weeks of employment).
-Jill is rehired on May 30, 2016 (22 weeks after she resigned).
+Example: Rose hires Jill as an aide on September 14, 2022.
+Jill resigns on December 29, 2022 (after 15 weeks of employment).
+Jill is rehired on May 30, 2023 (22 weeks after Jill resigned).
 Rose uses the parity rule.
-Because Jill's period of employment was less than her break in service, Rose does not have to offer coverage to Jill until she completes three full calendar months of employment after her rehire.
+Because Jill's period of employment was less than the break in service, Rose does not have to offer coverage to Jill until she completes three full calendar months of employment after her rehire.